Cryptolens/docs/legal/DataPolicy.md

 Two-factor auth provides an additional layer of protection on top of the password.
 Please

 #### Making sure we have your correct email
-On the [security settings](https://serialkeymanager.com/User/Security) page, please makes sure we have your correct email address.
+On the [security settings](https://app.cryptolens.io/User/Security) page, please makes sure we have your correct email address.

 #### Disable Web API 2
 Please do not use Web API 2.
-It can be blocked on the [security settings](https://serialkeymanager.com/User/Security) page.
+It can be blocked on the [security settings](https://app.cryptolens.io/User/Security) page.

+#### Add object locks
+You can add [Object locks](https://app.cryptolens.io/security/ObjectLocks) to prevent accidental deletion of objects, for example, products and access tokens.

 ## History
+* 2020.12.29 Update the provider for transactional mail + add new security features.
 * 2020.04.05 Update the list of third party services.
 Update the name of the service from SKM to Cryptolens.
 * 2018.05.24 Update the consent requirement (i.e. you no longer need a consent from your customers to be compliant).
 * 2018.03.16 First version.